coreycollins/postgres2elasticsearch/README.md

 ## postgres2elasticsearch

 Handy little program to bulk insert large postgres databases into elasticsearch.
 It uses postgres's row_to_json function to select the table columns as JSON and upload them using the bulk insert API.
+It was modeled after the grest jdbc bulk loader here: https://github.com/jprante/elasticsearch-jdbc

+However, it waits for a response from ElasticSearch which prevents falied inserts when the ElasticSearch bulk loader queue is full.

 #### Requirements